ethan0905/ft_containers/README.md

 ## Strat for ft_containers ⏱️

-1. Start by coding all std functions asked in the subject (you gonna be able to use them later, inside your containers)
+1. Start by coding all the following std functions, asked in the subject (you gonna be able to use them later, inside your containers)
 	- equal
 	- lexicographical_compare
 	- is_integral